rlugojr/linkurious-enterprise-manual/configure.md

 "access": {
   // [...]
   "ldap": {
-    // If true, Linkurious will try to connect to LDAP server on startup (using 'bindDN' and 'bindPassword') "enabled": true,
+    // If true, Linkurious will try to connect to LDAP server on startup
+    // using 'bindDN' and 'bindPassword'
+    "enabled": true,
     // URL of the LDAP server to connect to
     "url": "ldap://ldap.forumsys.com:389",